 Developing a sudden passion for justice, Arthur sets up a Round Table and advertises for knights with thousands of written manuscripts scattered out of towers and from horseback all across the land.
 Since the printing press did not arrive in Britain for another millennium, Arthur’s monks must have been slaving around the clock to illuminate all of those.

 As the manuscripts are strewn across the land, the illiterate and uneducated sixth-century peasants toiling in the fields pick them up . . . and give them a good read!

-Lancelot is one of the knights who responds and although she hates him initially, Guinevere eventually falls in love with him.
-Thanks to the conniving of Arthur’s illegitimate son Mordred (David Hemmings clad in head-to-toe burgundy motorcycle leathers), the lovers are caught mid-tryst.
+Lancelot is one of the knights who responds, and although she hates him initially, Guinevere eventually falls in love with him.
+The lovers are caught mid-tryst thanks to the conniving of Arthur’s illegitimate son Mordred (David Hemmings clad in head-to-toe burgundy motorcycle leathers).